Squirrel tree frog

 The squirrel tree frog (Dryophytes squirellus) is a small species of tree frog found in the southeastern United States, from Texas to Virginia.
-This is an introduced species in the Bahamas.
+It is an introduced species to the Bahamas.
 Squirrel tree frogs are small frogs, about 1.5 inches in length as adults.
 There are several color variations, but most commonly they are green and look very much like the American green tree frog.
 They can also be varying shades of yellow or brown, sometimes with white or brown blotching.
 Males may also possess a relatively large, conspicuous lateral body stripe, with thicker stripes being more attractive to female frogs.

 Predation

 As a tadpole, the squirrel tree frog is preyed upon by dragonfly nymphs, giant water bugs, predatory fish and newts.
-Once the tadpoles metamorphose, the predators of the frogs change to small mammals, other frogs, snakes, birds.
+Once the tadpoles metamorphose, the predators of the frogs change to small mammals, other frogs, snakes, and birds.

 To reduce the danger of being eaten as tadpoles, they use dense vegetation as cover.
 However, they do not appear to reduce activity within this cover.
 It has been suggested that the drying of the ponds is a more significant threat to the frogs than predation.
 As adults, they use their diminutive size and color-changing ability to avoid predation.
 Males may also conceal their lateral stripe with their fore- and hindlimbs when in daytime retreats or in water conservation posture to reduce detection.
 When not feeding, the frog reduces activity and hides in a retreat; frogs feed within 28 meters of this retreat site.

 Diet

 The tadpoles are suspension feeders that scrape organic and inorganic matter from rocks, plants and log substrates.
 Adult squirrel tree frogs are very aggressive predators on insects and other invertebrates.
 They have been observed visiting porch lights in the evening to catch the bugs drawn in by the lights and circling piles of fresh cow-dung to devour the midges that were attracted to the cow-dung.
-They have also been observed to see prey in ambient light (6 × 10^{-5} to 1 × 10^{-3} Ix), when normally they are active during the night (10^{-6} to 10^{-1} lx).
+They have also been observed to see prey in ambient light (6 × 10^{−5} to 1 × 10^{−3} lx), when normally they are active during the night (10^{−6} to 10^{−1} lx).
 An examination of tree frog stomachs found that nine were empty; four contained beetles; two contained only plant debris; and the rest contained a mixture of crayfish, spiders, crickets, and ants.
 Tree frogs' eating habits are affected by geographic location, weather, and developmental stage.
 Additionally, the recent feeding history of male frogs may influence the pigmentation of males' yellow lateral body stripes, but the exact mechanism controlling stripe size or saturation is still unknown.